Johndoe0153/Pyint/README.md

 q: Turn the pen to the left(it will turns in 45 degrees).

-r: Turn the turtle to the right(it also turns 45 degrees).
+r: Turn the pen to the right(it also turns 45 degrees).

 es: Enter to settings.
 You can change colors of pen and background.